ashokslsk/Emojify/README.md

 )

 All of the code that was added in the solution is in green, and the removed code (which will usually be the TODO comments) is in red.
-## Report Issues
-Notice any issues with a repository?
-Please file a github issue in the repository.